Abhi-AD/Hostinger-DOC/README.md

-# Hostinger Document Step by Step Notes...
+# Hostinger Document Step by Step Notes..
 ## Introduction
 Welcome to Hostinger_Doc!
 This repository serves as a comprehensive documentation resource for Hostinger services and products.
 Whether you're a beginner looking to set up your first website or an experienced developer optimizing your server configurations, this documentation will provide you with the necessary information and guides.